Lubricant Additives & Specialty Chemicals | Manufacturer & Sourcing Partner | Jinzhou, China — Est. 2013

 What Are Industrial Lubricant Additives?

-A finished industrial oil is roughly 75–99% base oil; the rest is a balanced additive system that gives the oil properties the base oil cannot provide on its own.
-Unlike a finished engine oil — which is built around combustion — an industrial oil is built around long oxidation life, clean running and water handling.
-There is no fuel soot or combustion acid to fight, so the chemistry is different from the ground up.
+A finished industrial oil is roughly 75–99% base oil; the rest is a balanced additive system giving properties the base oil can’t provide alone.
+Unlike an engine oil — built around combustion — an industrial oil is built around long oxidation life, clean running and water handling.
+With no fuel soot or combustion acid to fight, detergents and dispersants normally aren’t required in industrial gear, turbine or hydraulic oils at all.

 The Additive Families Used in Industrial Oils